bitshiftza/fnb-api/README.md

 # FNB API

-Pull acount balances and transactions from FNB online banking.
+Pull account balances and transactions from FNB online banking.

+# Security

-**NOTE: Create a read-only secondary user on FNBs online banking site when using this.**
+When using this, it's recommended to create a read-only secondary user on FNBs online banking site.

 ## Installation